-Is this sentence a full thought?
+Does this sentence form a complete thought?

 No. You can see that when you try your trick out, it doesn't make any sense: It is true that when the cow jumped over the moon.

 3. Correcting Sentence Fragments

 If your sentence is missing a subject or a verb, then all you have to do is add one in.